 In memoriam and support of the displaced collections, pictures and summaries of some LPs and VHS tapes looking for homes have been provided.

-Splash (1984) — USA Today states on the back cover, “A movie about a mermaid has to be funny or sexy, or both.
+“Splash” (1984) — On the back cover, USA Today states, “A movie about a mermaid has to be funny or sexy, or both.
 Splash is both.”
 It apparently was.
-The film was 10th-highest grossing film of the year.
+The film was the 10th-highest grossing film of the year.
 Good for you, Tom Hanks and Daryl Hannah.